ambparth/yolov5datlab/README.md

 # Implementation of YOLOv5 on Custom datasets
-A direct implementation of YOLOv5 for the custom datasets.
+This is an implementation of the YOLOv5 model on the custom datasets as implemented by @ultralytics